kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

 ![img](./img/14.png)

-- Work expands to fill the time available for its completion.
+- Work expands to fill the time available for its completion
 - By setting shorter deadlines, you can increase focus and efficiency

 Techniques - Time Blocking